Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Experimental Evaluation

 \paragraph{Comparison on the whole benchmark suite.} \Cref{tab:allresults} shows that our approach generally outperforms the baselines.
 Below, we analyze the left and right parts of the table in more detail.

 \paragraph{Subsets.} The results demonstrate the benefits of our approach already for the subsets of POMDPs, especially for the more complex benchmarks.
 In 4 (out of 6) benchmarks, the best policies produced by the baselines are behind the policies found by \ours.
 We also observe that the relative performance of the particular baselines significantly varies among the benchmarks.
-This shows that (i) already small subsets require generalization in the policies for particular POMDPs to obtain robust performance and (ii) the union POMDP, which ``averages" the individual POMDPs in the subset, does not necessarily provide an adequate abstraction and provides worse results than the enumeration even when it is tractable to solve the union POMDP for ten POMDPs.
+This shows that (i) already small subsets require generalization in the policies for particular POMDPs to obtain robust performance and (ii) the union POMDP, which ``averages" the individual POMDPs in the subset, does not necessarily provide an adequate abstraction and provides worse results than the enumeration even when it is tractable to solve it.

 \paragraph{Full HM-POMDPs.} We observe similar trends to the previous setting; however, our approach's benefits are even more significant. \gdU and \sayntU are sometimes competitive with \ours on the three benchmarks with smaller $\indices$, as it is more probable that useful POMDPs end up in the union.
 For the more complex benchmarks with large $\indices$, in most cases, the baselines cannot produce policies with a value better than 80\% of the value produced by \ours.
 For the most complex benchmark, DPM, the gap between \ours and the best baseline (\sayntU) is 36\%.
 We also observe that \ours considerably improves \oursS on these benchmarks, which demonstrates the scalability of our approach: \ours can effectively reason about HM-POMDPs describing over $130000$ environments.